kang-cao-corgi/coj/notes.md

 )

 The dispensation of God =
-God's schedule / timetable devided within history
+God's schedule / timetable / calendar devided within human history

 ### The timetable of God
 the Bible = the prophecy of God's schedule = OT + NT ("testament" = will, prophecy)